upenn-embedded/final-project-s25-cat/README.md

 ATMega 328PB

-This will be our main microntroller that will control the motors and interface between the sensors.
+This will be our main microntroller that will control the motors and interface between the sensors in real time, and actuate the motors.

 Ultrasonic sensor